Please download this ‘welcome Cathays students’ 2018/19 sheet – it has bin day information and the bare essentials to get you started!

 With the bizarre cliques that exist which makes many undergrads look like overgrown sixth formers – many of the decent 18–22 year old students can become quite isolated; which has resulted in students either tolerating the isolation or some build friendships through the part-time jobs (which probably means 20-30 hours a week during term time) that you undertake in the locale.

-You should consider your 2 to 3 (or more) studious years in a communal house a ‘training’ for the next ten-twenty years that many of you will be forced to live in communal houses in your first decade or two of your professional working lives!
+You should consider your 2 to 3 (or more) studious years in a communal house as ‘training’ for the next ten-twenty years that many of you will be forced to live in communal houses in your first decade or two of your professional working lives!
+Please understand many people live in shared houses/communal living in their 50’s and 60’s – so it does not stop at 21 when you graduate!

 When is the right time to start house hunting?